I call it the ‘Barcelona rookie mistake’ and it happened to a friend of mine.

-So how do you skip the lines plus get a juicy 20% discount on virtually everything?
+So how do you skip the lines and get a 20% discount on virtually everything?

 The Barcelona City Pass.